First order Mean Field Games on networks: Deterministic optimal control on networks

-\begin{proof}[Lemma~\ref{lemma1}] Without any loss of generality (possibly passing to a subsequence that we still denote $\{x_n\}$), we assume that, for~$n$ sufficiently large, all the points~$x$ and~$x_n$ belong to the same edge (for simplicity, say the first one~$J_1$); indeed, for $x=O$, we can argue edge by edge using the fact that the edges incident in~$O$ are finite.
-We write: $x=\bar x e_1$, $x_n=\bar x_n e_1$ for $\bar x,\bar x_n\in\R^+$.
-We note $\delta_n=d(x,x_n)=|\bar x-\bar x_n|$.
-We now introduce a control $\alpha_n$ such that the corresponding curve~$y_n$ is admissible (namely, it remains in the network).
-To this end, we introduce the control
+\begin{proof}[Proof of Lemma~\ref{lemma1}] Without any loss of generality, we may assume that, (possibly after extracting a subsequence that we still denote $\{x_n\}$) all the points~$x$ and~$x_n$ belong to the same edge (for simplicity, say $J_1$) for~$n$ sufficiently large, so $x=\bar x e_1$, $x_n=\bar x_n e_1$ for $\bar x,\bar x_n\in\R^+$.
+Indeed, if $x=O$, we may argue edge by edge since there are finitely many edges.
+Set $\delta_n=d(x,x_n)=|\bar x-\bar x_n|$.
+Let us now introduce a control $\alpha_n$ such that the corresponding path~$y_n$ is admissible (i.e. it takes its values on the network).